porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.examples.md

 # Pin Code

-The `p-pin-code` component styles native HTML inputs and is optimized for entering sequences of digits.
+The `p-pin-code` component is optimized for entering sequences of digits.
 The most common use case is for entering `one-time-passwords` (OTP) or pin codes.
 The input fields allow only one digit at a time.
 When a digit is entered, the focus shifts automatically to the next input, until every input is filled.

 A few things to note: